d-exclaimation/dino-league/README.md

 A online  dinosaur game with adventures and online battles

+## Overview

+All things about `dino-league` is on [Notion](https://dexclaimation.notion.site/Dino-League-40648761313f4b589eec7e44fc6efc29) which includes:
+- Idea tracking
+- Game balancing
+- Game overview
+- Engineering overview

 ## API Reference

-API Reference can be done through GraphQL Introspection or check the [schema](./packages/server/src/schema.graphql) in GraphQL SDL
+API Reference can be done through GraphQL Introspection or check the [schema](./packages/server/src/schema.gql) in GraphQL SDL

 ## Authors